 Your doctor may give you one or more types of eye drops to take at home to help prevent infection and inflammation.
 You may also be advised to use artificial tears to help lubricate the eye.

 ** Do not resume wearing a contact lens in the operated eye, even if your vision is blurry.

-You may experience sensitivity to light, glare, starbursts or haloes around lights, and the whites of your eye may look red or bloodshot.
+You may experience sensitivity to light, glare, starbursts, or haloes around lights.
+The whites of your eye may look red or bloodshot as well.
 These symptoms should improve considerably within the first few days after surgery.

 You should plan on taking a few days off from work until these symptoms subside.
 You should contact your doctor immediately and not wait for your scheduled visit, if you experience severe pain, or if your vision or other symptoms get worse instead of better.

-You should see your doctor within the first 24 hours after surgery and at the regular arranged intervals after that for at least the first six months.
+You should see your doctor within the first 24 hours after surgery and at the regular arranged intervals after that for at least the next six months.

-At the first postoperative visit, your doctor will remove the eye shield, test your vision, and examine your eye.
+At the first postoperative visit, your LASIK specialist in Dubai will remove the eye shield, test your vision, and examine your eye.

-You should wait one to three days following surgery before beginning any non-contact sports, depending on the amount of activity required, how you feel, and your doctor’s instructions.
+You should wait for one to three days following surgery before beginning any non-contact sports.
+Additionally, consider the amount of activity required, how you feel, and your doctor’s instructions.

-You should also avoid swimming and using hot tubs or whirlpools for 1-2 months.
+You should also avoid swimming and using hot tubs or whirlpools for one to two months.